paritytech/substrate-archive/README.md

 # Install The CLI

 ## The CLI
 The CLI is an easier way to get started with substrate-archive.
 It provides a batteries-included binary, so that you don't have to write any rust code.
 All thats required is setting up a PostgreSQL DB, and modifying a config file.
+More information in the [wiki](https://github.com/paritytech/substrate-archive/wiki)

 ## Install